Chia-Network/bls-signatures/go-bindings/README.md

 // make a signature for a message sig := scheme.Sign(sk, msg)

-// verify the message' signature if !scheme.Verify(pk, msg, sig) {
+// verify the message signature if !scheme.Verify(pk, msg, sig) {
     panic("failed the signature verification")
 }